dsarotti/mo_happ/README.md

 If it works and is a cool change I will merge it and add your gh page to this section.

 ## Contributors
-here's a list of the user that contributed to this project:
+here's a list of the users that contributed to this project:
 - just me D':